-In respect of GMO Systematic Global Macro Trust, the responsible entity has also made an election to treat each class as a separate AMIT.
-Therefore, in respect of Australian tax matters particular to GMO Systematic Global Macro Trust, references to the (or a) Trust may refer to the (or a) class of the Trust, as applicable.
-Qualification as an AMIT depends on a variety of factors and each Trust cannot guarantee it will qualify as such.
-If a Trust is unable to qualify as an AMIT, capital account elections may be unavailable to the Trusts, and certain distributions to non-Australian unit holders could be subject to a higher rate of Australian withholding taxes.
-The tax treatment of distributions made and/or income that is attributed in the hands of unit holders may depend on the type of income recognised by each Trust and whether the unit holders are Australian residents from a tax perspective.
-The types of distributions that a Trust may make include investment income (such as interest and dividends), net capital gains, a capital gains tax concession component, tax deferred return of capital amounts, franking credits from certain dividends and foreign income tax offsets (in respect of certain foreign tax paid on foreign source income and/or capital gains).
+The Trust intends to qualify and be operated as an AMIT for Australian income tax purposes.
+Qualification as an AMIT depends on a variety of factors and the Trust cannot guarantee it will qualify as such.
+If the Trust is unable to qualify as an AMIT, capital account elections may be unavailable to the Trust, and certain distributions to non-Australian unit holders could be subject to a higher rate of Australian withholding taxes.
+The tax treatment of distributions made and/or income that is attributed in the hands of unit holders may depend on the type of income recognised by the Trust and whether the unit holders are Australian residents from a tax perspective.
+The types of distributions that the Trust may make include investment income (such as interest and dividends), net capital gains, a capital gains tax concession component, tax deferred return of capital amounts, franking credits from certain dividends and foreign income tax offsets (in respect of certain foreign tax paid on foreign source income and/or capital

-Each Trust intends to distribute and/or attribute all of its taxable income (as determined under the Trust Constitution) to its unit holders each year.
-Provided the activities of each Trust are limited to that of an "eligible investment business" (as defined for Australian tax purposes), each Trust should not be considered a "public trading trust".
-Therefore, each Trust should not be subject to Australian income taxation but rather the unit holders are assessed for tax on any income and capital gains generated by the Trusts provided they are distributed and/or attributed to unit holders.
+The Trust intends to distribute and/or attribute all of its taxable income (as determined under the Trust Constitution) to its unit holders each year.
+To the extent the Trust invests in the Emerging Markets Fund, the Trust's distributions/attribution of taxable income could vary in terms of the timing, character, and/or amount (in some cases significantly), from what the Trust's distributions/attribution would have been if the Trust invests directly in portfolio investments.
+Provided the activities of the Trust are limited to that of an "eligible investment business" (as defined for Australian tax purposes), the Trust should not be considered a "public trading trust".
+Therefore, the Trust should not be subject to Australian income taxation but rather the unit holders are assessed for tax on any income and capital gains generated by the Trust provided they are distributed and/or attributed to unit holders.